Use Aurora HDR for free for 14 days.

-Take these night photography tips and tricks into consideration the next time you go out to photograph in the night.
+Take these night photography tips and tricks into consideration the next time you go out to photograph at night.

 You’ve probably seen amazing night photography images: the Milky Way stretching across the sky, a word spelled out with light, the perfect shot of a lightning strike.
 How do people take these incredible images?
 While low light photography may seem complicated, the photography techniques are actually fairly simple.